View RFIs

 • Click a card to expand the RFI.

-You can review the questions, set up a workflow, route them to the appropriate party or answer them if assigned to you for a response, depending on your role in the workflow.
+You can review the questions, reject them if it is trivial, set up a workflow, route them to the appropriate party or answer them if assigned to you for a response, depending on your role in the workflow.

 Tip: